-The Annual Financial Statements, set out on pages 51 to 90, were prepared by management in conformity with, International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listing Requirements of the JSE Limited and is operating in conformity with its Memorandum of Incorporation.
-They have been approved by the board of directors and have been signed on their behalf by the undermentioned directors.
+The Annual Financial Statements, set out on pages 51 to 86, were prepared by management in conformity with, International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listing Requirements of the JSE Limited and the Memorandum of Incorporation of the Company.
+They have been approved by the Board of Directors and have been signed on their behalf by the undermentioned directors.